petesimard/pineapplewriter/README.md

 1. **Qt6 not found**: Ensure you have Qt6 development packages installed
 2. **System tray not available**: Some desktop environments may not support system tray
-3. **Hotkey not working**: The hotkey detection works within the application only

 ### Dependencies